 Shingles: Settling The Score

-1. Shingles Caused By Reactivation of the Chickenpox Virus
+1. Shingles is Caused By a Reactivation of the Chickenpox Virus

 Shingles is a viral illness caused by the Herpes Zoster virus.
 This virus is the same virus that causes chickenpox, and shingles is a result of this virus reactivating in your body.